As mothers, we know first-hand whether laws can help or hurt a family; It's time mothers had a bigger say in policy-making.

 How it Works

-By answering our monthly survey, your voice is added to the data we compile and share on a non-partisan basis with news organizations and legislators.
-We are committed to providing the public and federal representatives (U.S. Senators and Representatives) with this data to inform on policies that matter to you.
+By answering our monthly survey, your voice is added to the data we compile and share on a non-partisan basis with news organizations and legislators or industry leaders.
+We are committed to providing data to inform policymaking on issues that matter to you.
 We never share any personal information that you provide.
-The surveys you complete ask for your opinions on specific legislation (bills) that are important to mothers and families and currently being considered in Congress.
-Count on Mothers provides legislative staff members with comprehensive first-hand data to help them make more informed decisions.
+The surveys you complete ask for your opinions on specific legislation (bills) that are currently being considered in Congress or issues that inform policymaking, all that affect children and families.
+Count on Mothers provides real-time, first-hand data and insights to guide decision-making.
+Each policy that we survey mothers on, across the country and political spectrum, is chosen based on what mothers want to address.
+Every mother is welcomed in the Panelist community.

 Our Impact